 The San Joaquin County community has long recognized RTD for its corporate responsibility to the environment.
 RTD has received many environmental awards: three from TOPPS (Targeted Opportunities to Prevent Pollution in San Joaquin County), including their ‘P3-Premier Pollution Preventer’ Award.
 In 2005, the San Joaquin Council of Governments recognized RTD with one of its Regional Excellence Awards for its first two hybrid buses.

-In January 2007, RTD began using hybrid buses for Stockton’s Bus Rapid Transit service, “Metro Express.”
+In January 2007, RTD began using hybrid buses for Stockton’s Bus Rapid Transit service, “BRT Express.”
 This service was developed jointly with the City of Stockton.